 The Financial Impact of Identity Theft

-The majority of victims will lose less than $500, but 21% of the victims lost more than $20,000 as a result of identity theft.
+The majority of victims will lose up to $100, but 14% of the victims lost more than $10,000 as a result of identity theft.

 Prevention and Resolution

 Catching identity theft early on can significantly reduce the damage from your information being exposed.
 There are countless ways for thieves to get hold of your information so make sure you know how to detect signs of identity theft and what to do about it if it happens.

 According to a report by the Bureau of Justice Statistics, the most common measures people take in order to prevent ID theft are checking their bank and credit card statements as well as destroying documents with personal information.✓